valdok/grin-rfcs/text/0023-multisig-wallet.md

  - **Pubkey** - EC point (group element).
  - **Actor** - a user that co-owns a wallet.
  - **Address** - the Grin SlatepackAddress.
 Each actor will have the address for both identification, and communication (encryption of messages).
-   - Not that Grin Slatepack addresses are defined over a different EC: ed25519.
+   - Note that Grin Slatepack addresses are defined over a different EC: ed25519.

  **Communication**
  The protocol requires a communication between the actors.
 Some messages must be sent secretly P2P, whereas the rest are "broadcasted", i.e. sent to all the actors.
 In either case, we assume there's the underlying mechanism for this.
 In particular we require the following: